Best Banks for Personal Loans in October 2024

 +

-In addition to offering low interest rates and a wide range of loan terms, Discover has a payment assistance program to help borrowers who are having difficulty making payments on time.
+In addition to offering low interest rates and a wide range of repayment terms, Discover has a payment assistance program to help borrowers who are having difficulty making payments on time.
 If you qualify, enrolling in this program may allow you to defer payments, temporarily lower your payments or qualify for lower payments by extending your loan term.

 Qualifying for a Discover loan isn’t easy — you’ll need a credit score of at least 720.
 While the lender reserves its lowest rates for borrowers with excellent credit, you can check your rates without damaging your credit by prequalifying for a Discover loan.